rubenpazch/shooter-game/readme.md

 Core concepts : [Webpack](https://webpack.js.org/concepts/)

-## Play the game
+## Play the game for playing   :video_game:

-- We have two stages on this game, every stage increse de speed of the enemies
+We have two stages on this game, every stage increse de speed of how fast enemies appeard

 - Welcome scene where everything start